 - being unable to speak or think clearly

 - loss of muscle coordination

 - loss of consciousness

-You should also learn how to manage hypoglycemia if it happens to you.
+You should learn how to manage hypoglycemia if it happens to you.
 For example, you can eat or drink glucose tablets, juice, soda, or hard candies.
 You should also be extra cautious after vigorous exercise, as it can lower blood sugar for hours after the workout.

 It’s a good idea to teach your friends, colleagues, and family members about insulin and its potential side effects.
 If you do end up taking too much insulin and having a hypoglycemic episode, they should know how to help.

 If you become unconscious, a friend or family member can give you a shot of glucagon.
-Talk to your doctor about keeping a supply of glucagon on hand and learning when and how to use it.
+Talk with your doctor about keeping a supply of glucagon on hand and learning when and how to use it.

 Insulin is supposed to be injected into the fat layer under the skin using a short needle.
 This is referred to as a subcutaneous injection.

 If you inject the insulin too deep and it enters your muscle, your body may absorb it too quickly.
-The insulin might not last very long and the injection could be very painful.
+The insulin might not last very long, and the injection could be very painful.

 Calculating the right dose of mealtime insulin can be complicated at first, especially if you don’t know how many carbohydrates you’re going to be eating at your next meal.